meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 ..
 ```

 Now your inputs and buttons will start working again.
-What you gained?
+What have you gained?

-1. When we insert tasks into the database, we can securely verify that the user is authenticated; the `createdAt` field is correct; and the `userId` is legitimate.
+1. When we insert tasks into the database, we can securely verify that the user is authenticated; the `createdAt` field is correct, and the `userId` is legitimate.
 1. We can add extra validation logic to the methods later if we want.
 1. Our client code is more isolated from our database logic.
 Instead of a lot of stuff happening in our event handlers, we have methods callable from anywhere.